 When you wake up, you should stay up for around 10-20 minutes.

-The ”trick” of this technique is that when you go back to bed, you will immediately go into the REM stage – you remember that was the stage where dreams occur, and also lucid dreams.
+The ”trick” of this technique is that when you go back to bed, you will immediately go into the REM stage (the stage where dreams occur).

 By doing this, you are most likely to experience a lucid dream!